-- A. Definition.
+- a.
+Definition.
 "Wetlands" are defined as all lands of the Tulalip Indian Reservation which are inundated or saturated by ground or surface water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetlands include, but are not limited to, marine shorelines, swamps, marshes, bogs, fens, and open bodies of freshwater.
-The area within the berms of the closed landfill located within original Tulalip allotments Tg1 and Tg2 (now T507) is not included within the definition of "wetlands." - B. Wetlands on the Tulalip Reservation include all areas waterward from the wetland edge.
+Wetlands include, but are not limited to, marine shorelines, swamps, marshes, bogs, fens, and open bodies of freshwater. - b.
+Wetlands on the Tulalip Reservation include all areas waterward from the wetland edge.
 If the vegetation has been removed, a wetland shall be determined by the presence of hydric soils.
 Regulated wetlands do not include artificial wetlands intentionally constructed from non-wetland sites, including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, stormwater detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities.
-Wetlands created, restored, or enhanced as part of an approved mitigation plan are considered to be regulated wetlands.

-- C. Wetland Categories.
+Wetlands created, restored, or enhanced as part of an approved mitigation plan are considered to be regulated wetlands. - c.
+Wetland Categories.
 The following wetland categories shall be established: - a.
 Critical Value Wetlands (Category I).
 Those lands which meet any one of the following six criteria: - i.
 The presence of species (plant, animal, or fish) listed by the Tulalip Tribes or other resource management agencies as threatened or endangered, or the presence of critical habitat documented by the Tulalip Tribes for those species. - ii.
 Regionally rare and unique native wetland communities, including sphagnum bogs and fens, and estuarine wetlands. - iii.
 Wetlands having direct impact on the protection and production of Tribal fisheries enhancement projects as identified by the Tulalip Department of Environment. - iv.
 Wetlands having cultural and/or spiritual significance to Tulalip Tribal members. - v.
 Irreplaceable wetland systems performing critical ecological functions. - vi.
-Wetlands having exceptional habitat value and diversity as defined by the following characteristics: (A) those wetlands equal to or greater than five acres in size and having three or more wetland classes, one of which is open water; or (B) wetlands having 40 to 60 percent permanent open water in dispersed patches with two or more wetland classes and connected to another habitat area, either upland or aquatic, via a stream or vegetated corridor. - b.
+Wetlands having exceptional habitat value and diversity as defined by the following characteristics: (A) those wetlands equal to or greater than five acres in size and having three or more wetland classes, one of which is open water; or (B) wetlands having 40 to 60 percent permanent open water in dispersed patches with two or more wetland classes and connected to another habitat area, either upland or aquatic, via a stream or vegetated corridor.

+- b.
 High Value Wetlands (Category II).
 Wetlands classified as "high value wetlands" perform important ecological functions.
 These systems include all of those wetlands which do not meet the criteria for "critical value wetlands," but fulfill any of the following criteria: - i.
 Wetlands having documented habitat, recognized by the Tulalip Tribes or other resource management agencies, for sensitive or priority plant, animal, or fish species. - ii.
 Wetlands with significant functions which cannot be adequately replicated though creation or restoration efforts. - iii.
 All riparian wetlands not meeting criteria defined for "critical value wetlands." - c.
 Moderate Value Wetlands (Category III).
 Those lands which are of minimum habitat value, are suitable for restoration or enhancement efforts, and satisfy no "critical" or "high" value criteria.
 Those lands may be characterized by the following features: - i.
 Mono-typical vegetation of similar age class; - ii.
 Hydrologically isolated systems lacking special habitat features (snags, open water component, nesting habitat, large woody debris, etc.); - iii.
 Areas which are highly disturbed by human interference and/or contaminated by waste disposal.
 [Ord.
 80 § 23.5, 1-9-1995].